Democratic Solidarity Africa

 ACTIVITIES

-The launch of the project´s pilot version allowed the network to meet in person during 27th Forum 2000 Conference in Prague.
-Here, the participants had a unique chance to share their views on the most pressing challenges to democracy faced by Africans, the dilemmas of the recent waves of coups across the continent, the complexities of Russian and Chinese influences, and many more intriguing themes.
+The launch of the project in 2023 enabled the network to meet in person during the 27th and 28th Forum 2000 Conferences in Prague.
+At Forum 2000, participants had a unique opportunity to share their perspectives on some of the most pressing challenges facing democracy in Africa, including the dilemmas posed by recent waves of coups across the continent, the complexities of Russian and Chinese influences, the war in Sudan, grassroots initiatives in Africa, strategies for promoting free and open spaces in North and West Africa, and many others.

 Selection of Photographs from the Conference Panel Discussions and Network Meetings